Nerd Mr Butter

 4. Coach your supporters through personal fundraising 📣

-• Fundraising script to tell their story
+• Fundraising scripts to tell their story

 • Goal amount suggestions